it-at-m/stadtbezirksbudget/docs/src/features/reliable-communication.md

 citizen applications must never be lost.

 For this reason, we are using the Kafka event bus.
 It is operated centrally and with high availability, ensuring reliability without requiring the
-Stadtbezirksbudget
-application itself to be fault-tolerant.
+Stadtbezirksbudget application itself to be high available.

 ```mermaid
 flowchart LR